Kaiel0904/E11_KyleLink/README.md

 # E11_KyleLink
-This is the README on the repository for the Week 3 E11 Lab.
+This is the README on the repository for the E11 Lab.

 Our Members
 - Kyle Link